svenXY/timewarrior/README.md

 Usage
 ------------------------------------------------------------------------------

-The aliases all start with tw, for the completion, just type tw <TAB>.
+The aliases all start with tw, for the command completion, just type

+        tw <TAB>

 Configuration
 ------------------------------------------------------------------------------